Muhammadahmad14/react-laravel-blog/README.md

 - User authentication (register/login)
 - Create, edit, and delete blog posts
+- Follow and Unfollow fucntionality
+- User can like and comment on Post
 - Search blog posts using Laravel Scout & Meilisearch
 - Responsive and interactive frontend built with React
 - Fully modular and extendable